 They need to know that both Mom and Dad have their best interests at heart, without the drama of being pulled in two different directions.

 So you have both established that this just isn’t working in current conditions.
 You love each other, you want a happy, loving family and you both want and need to be on the same page.

-Working together for peaceful home life is a really promising path to serenity.
-You will be thankful, your partner will be thankful and your kids will be even more so.
+Working together for peaceful home life is an auspicious path to serenity.
+You will be thankful, your partner will be thankful, and your kids will be even more so.